seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-2.md

 ### Task 1: Add Azure Active Directory roles to the new users

-In this task you are going to add Azure Active directory roles to the new users created on exercise 1..
+In this task you are going to add Azure Active directory roles to the new users created on exercise 1.

 #### Pre-requisites for this task

-Complete Exercixe 1.
+Complete Exercise 1.

 #### Steps: